 The project management space is crowded.
 There are tons of productivity apps, project management tools, and industry professionals who claim to have figured out a more efficient, collaborative way of working.
-There are even helpful templates, like these from Venngage’s blog, that help guide you towards productivity.
+There are even helpful templates that help guide you towards productivity.
 And that’s what we all want, right?
 To work faster and better?

 To guide you on your never-ending quest for PM paradise, we’ve rounded up some of the most prolific and informative leaders in the space, all with a variety of backgrounds.
 And if you know of any other project management blogs or influencers we missed, let us know in the comments below!

 Susanne Madsen is a leader in the project management space and started her own business coaching executives and professionals after leading corporate sector processes at places like JP Morgan and Citigroup.
 She also helped found The Project Leadership Institute in 2017, a learning institute built to help people hone their leadership and management skills.

 Susanne has also published two books, including The Project Management Coaching Workbook, filled with PM tips and strategies for professionals are various points in their career.

 Keep Productive is a YouTube channel and website hosted by Francesco D’Alessio dedicated to reviewing and rating productivity software and project management tools.
 They’ve got over 200K subscribers to their YouTube channel who tune in for videos like “Tips For Conquering Trello in 2019,” and “The Best Project Managers For Teams” (which includes Hive).